-Dodge Neon Repair Question
+Dodge Neon no start

 Now it's giving auto shutdown relay code but the relay tests fine.

-How did you test it-if the ASD relay is defective it will not power the coil and the fuel pump. you'll not have spark and fuel.
+How did you test it-if the ASD relay is defective it will not power the coil and the fuel pump.
+You'll not have spark and fuel.

 Also the crankshaft position sensor has to give the PCM the signal if not its nada!